fabferri/az-pattern/02-04-vnet-peering-2hubspoke-ilb-vpn/README.md

 # Two hub-spoke VNets connected by VNet peering with load balancer in HA ports in the hub VNets
 The article depicts two hub-spoke vnets in different regions interconnected by VNets in peering.
-* In each hub vnet are present two linux VMs (nva11, nva12 in hub1 and nva21,nva21 in hub2) configured with ip forwarding.
+* In each hub vnet are present two linux VMs (nva11, nva12 in hub1 VNet and nva21,nva21 in hub2 VNet) configured with ip forwarding.
 * In each hub VNet is deployed an internal standard load balancer (ILB) configured with HA ports.
 The presence of ILB provides a configuration in HA on the flow in transit through the NVA VMs.
 The IBL has got a an heath probe on HTTP port 80.
 To receive a traffic from the ILB, the nva11,nva12,nva21,nva22 VMs require a httpd daemon.